ARGOeu/argodoc/content/guides/installation.md

 # Installation

 This document will guide you through the installation process.
-The ARGO A/R components include the following items:
+The ARGO components covered include the following items:

 - Sync Components
 - Consumer service